Will-Helliwell/bookmarks-manager/README.md

 So that I can remember what I've bookmarked
 I would like to see a list of my bookmarks

+As a user
+So that I can update my list of bookmarks
+I would like to add new bookmarks to my list immediately!

 # Domain Model:

 ![Domain Model](https://i.imgur.com/xGvsORx.png)